DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Data

-This primarily implies that care will need to be taken to evaluate performance.
-High performance on high-frequency signs may “wash out” low performance on low-frequency signs on aggregate metrics.
+The full dataset used in this work consists of 5007 images of 1360 unique tablets, where each image contains a set of hotspot region annotations.
+We find that the relative frequencies of the 141 unique Elamite signs contained within the dataset are highly unbalanced, with the vast majority of signs being fairly poorly attested.
+As expected from a natural language dataset, the dataset displays an approximately Zipfian distribution \cite{piantadosi2014zipf}.
+High performance on high-frequency signs can easily “wash out” low performance on low-frequency signs on aggregate metrics.
 As would be expected from a power-law distributed data set, the top 50 most frequent signs cover 86.1\% of the dataset, indicating that the remaining majority of sign classes are poorly represented.
 As such, there may be a trade-off between a system focused on low-resource signs and a system capable of automatically annotating ``easy'' or high-resource signs then flagging others for human intervention.
 We explore the relationship between class frequency and performance in Section \ref{section:cls_perf}.
+We perform basic processing to consolidate redundant class labels and automatically remove unannotated image regions, described in more detail in Appendix \ref{sec:dset}.